 - Sole Material – Boxing shoe soles are generally manufactured by a rubber or leather material.
 The leather allows boxers to help best in footwork in the ring but has fewer grips.
 But Rubber soles nowadays more familiar these days, and also light in weight with a strong grip.
 Best boxing shoes have soles that give good hold but don’t obstruct your footwork in the ring.

 - Upper Material –upper materials of boxing shoes are usually a mixture of leather, suede, and synthetic materials.
 Mostly this type of shoe is finished form a mix of leather and synthetic nylon.
-Leather provides comfort and hold, while nylon is lightweigh
+Leather provides comfort and hold, while nylon is lightweight

 - Ankle Support – Ankle support is very important during boxing, and that sort of shoes have high laces up the foot and help you in rotation and keep you comfortable and provide ample support during a boxing match.